roblaing/swipl-webapp-howto/README.md

 An alternative way to have written the above would be to put an exclamation mark after the checks in the first predicate (! is called [cut](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse44) in Prolog jargon) and then leave out the checks in the second to make it the default case to respond to all other methods.

-A common pitfall in this style of programming is more than one predicate may think it is the correct one for the given case, so it takes careful thought and testing.
+A common pitfall in this style of programming is more than one predicate may think it is the correct one for the given case &mdash; or worse yet, none respond leading to the old joke "How many Prolog programmers does it take to change a lightbulb? *false*" &mdash; so it takes careful thought and testing.

 You don't have to use a separate predicate for each case, and I relapsed to the C-style ```if -> then ; else``` pattern frowned on by Prolog purists in the second predicate to handle whether the form needs to be sent back with errors or to redirect to a success page.